Bellevue Park, Wrexham: History

 In the late 19th century requirements for a park were identified, although it was not until 1906 that the location of "The Parciau" was finally secured as an add-on to the existing Ruabon Road cemetery site.
 It was designed to commemorate the Jubilee Year of the incorporation of Wrexham.
 The Parciau was developed from 1910, with the entrance gates and lodge being provided by public subscriptions.
 The statue of Queen Victoria was originally placed in 1905 by the Guildhall and moved in the 1920s to a location in the Parciau next to the pavilion.
 The pavilion was converted in the 1970s to provide a community centre.
 During the Second World War, the Parciau was turned over for the production of food to supply school canteens.
 The bandstand which is built in its own natural amphitheatre was often used for Sunday brass concerts, but by the late 1960s it had become disused and unsafe and was nearly demolished: however, it was refurbished in 1973.
 In 2015 Belle Vue Park was dedicated as a Fields in Trust Centenary Field because of its links with veterans of two world wars.

-Football club

-Bellevue Football Club was formed in 2016 in the park.
-The team is a described "inclusion-specific club", formed to provide league football opportunities to disadvantaged groups, or those living in poverty.

-The football clubs works with those of BAME backgrounds in particular, including groups such as refugees, asylum seekers, economic and education migrants.
-The club also offers opportunities to local people with mental health issues, learning difficulties, people with minor disabilities or anyone who has experienced a barrier to playing football.
+From 2016 to 2023, a local football club was named after and based at the park until it moved to a nearby sports field.
+Founded in 2016, it was inclusion-focused and competed in the North East Wales Football League in 2017.

+In July 2024, the park was awarded the Green Flag Award.